drinkthis4me/Nuxt3-auth/README.md

 ## /login

   Provide two methods to log in:
-  1. Email & password credencial
+  1. Email & password credential
-  2. Google oAuth
+  2. Google oAuth (TBD)

   This page is for guest only (not logged-in user).

-  Already logged-in Users will be redirect to '/' via middleware: guest-only.ts
+  Already logged-in Users will be redirect to '/' by middleware: guest-only.ts

 ## /signup